 I’ll take “Gimmick Blog Post Titles That Will Defy the Odds and Be Worth Reading, I’m Serious, Just Give Me a Chance” for $400 please, Alex.

 There are a lot of Jeremy Lins out there in our business – great personal injury lawyers that are obscure and handling Yorkshire Terrier dog bite cases.
 Their first problem is the lack of opportunity.
-Trial lawyers can only do so much with the facts that they have.
-If you don’t have good cases, you are going to struggle to get consistently great verdicts even if are channeling your inner Gerry Spence.
+Trial lawyers can only do so much with the facts they have.
+If you don’t have good cases, you will struggle to get consistently great verdicts even if are channeling your inner Gerry Spence.

 They key when you are in this spot is to Jeremy Lin it.
 (Yes, I’m using his name as a verb, too.)
-You have to do the best you can with what you have.
-Shortly after we started our practice, we tried a case in Baltimore County where a woman was in line at the drive-thru at the bank and got in a rear end accident.
+Do the best you can with what you have.
+Shortly after we started our practice, we tried a case in Baltimore County where a woman was in line at the drive-thru at the bank and got in a rear-end accident.
 The uncontested testimony was that the at-fault driver was going one mile an hour.
 Laura and I tried the case together.
 We threw everything and the kitchen sink at it and we got a $125,000 verdict.
-We had had better verdicts but this was our signature verdict at the time.
+We had had better verdicts, but this was our signature verdict.
 LawyersWeeklyUSA did a cover story on it.
 We got some attention, more lawyers started referring us cases, in we built from there.

 No more games, I’ma change what you call rage,

 Tear this [darn] roof off like 2 dogs caged,

 I was playing in the beginning, the mood all changed,